sarahhabershon/ttsite/README.md

 Have written a js media query to display all content on mobile but only one page at a time on desktop or tablet.
 Still need to enable the links on mobile to direct user to the part of the page where the content is.

+TRY USING SPAN TAGS
+text alignment is the problem

 Still need an intermediate media screen size background image for jumbotron

+Also revise jumbotron sizing, try using 50% height perhaps?
+Try to get it to take up half the screen on mobile?

 bootstrap break points are: